Fritzi Jane Courtney

 While working for NBC affiliate, Channel 6, Fritzi became the first woman on-air drama critic in New England, reviewing theatrical productions.

 She is best known for playing Mrs. Taft, the hotel owner, in three Jaws films.
-She played Mrs. Taft in Jaws (1975), then reprised her role in two sequels – Jaws 2 (1978) starring alongside Joseph Mascolo, and again in Jaws: The Revenge (1987).
+She played Mrs. Taft in Jaws (1975), then reprised her role in two sequels – Jaws 2 (1978) and again in Jaws: The Revenge (1987).

 On August 7, 2012, Fritzi died at her residence in Portland, Maine.
+She was 89 years old.